ganeshnikhil/water_quality_index/README.md

 - The program also provides detailed information about each pollutant, covering its name, abbreviation (shortcode), index value, confidence level, index type, index name, qualification, and a description of the pollutant's impact on health.

-### Sharing the Magic (Flask Web Application)

-- A Flask web application has been created to enable users to download the `requirements.txt` file.
-This file lists the required libraries for running the program.

-- Visitors to `http://localhost:5000/get-requirements` can download this file, simplifying the sharing of the necessary libraries with others who want to use the program.

 ### Important Note (License)